Neighborhood Traffic Calming

 Step 5: REVIEW AND APPROVAL

-If the mail-back survey indicates approval by 60% of respondents, Staff will approve the traffic calming request and schedule its installation.
+If the mail-back survey indicates approval by 60% of respondents, Staff will determine if capital budget is available for permanent installation or that such measures be included in future capital budget.
+Staff will then schedule its installation.
 The City will correspond with each of the residents on the street regarding the changes and implementation schedule.